yunuskorkmaz/docs.tr-tr/docs/framework/winforms/controls/providing-accessibility-information-for-controls-on-a-windows-form.md

    "Closes the application.";
 ```

-## <a name="accessibledescription-property"></a>Erişilebilir Açıklama özelliği
+## <a name="accessibledescription-property"></a>Erişilebilir Açıklama Özelliği
- Bu dize, denetimi açıklar. Özellikler penceresi veya kodda aşağıdaki gibi ayarlanabilir.
+ Bu dize denetimi açıklar. Özellikler penceresinde veya kod olarak aşağıdaki gibi ayarlanabilir:

 ```vb
 Button1.AccessibleDescription = "A button with text 'Exit'."